Tag Archives: lying boyfriend

 I can’t believe my friend has fallen into the clutches of a freak-sociopath! – And, then again, I can.

-She’s exactly the kind of woman a sociopath hunts: magnanimous, loyal, determined, strong, smart, loving.
-She’d recently been through other loss and grief.
+She’s exactly the kind of normal human a sociopath hunts: magnanimous, loyal, determined, strong, smart, loving.
+And to leave an entry way for his deception, she’d recently been through prfound loss and grief.
 Paradoxically she was at a peak in the game of life.

 She’s at a pivotal point in making a career and finishing huge accomplishments.
-Sociopaths, predators are attracted to the upswing in our lives – so they can suck the life out of it and get all the goodies.
+Being the lazy incapable creatures they are, sociopaths, predators are interested in riding on the upswing in our lives so they can suck the life out of it and get all the goodies.

 This particular lie is an to probe for and to test our reaction.
 If we’re sympathetic to the correct degree they know they can leach us dry.
 Sociopaths – and the ones you might be calling a narcissist who are actually pathological – are attracted to strong, loving, responsible, hard workers who strive as achievers.
 Very often the nab us when we’re at a good place in their lives.
 They are drawn to the smell of our success… it equals pay-day and jack-pot to them.